Lymph Node Massage: A Natural Approach to Wellness

 Our lymphatic systems are pretty good at letting us know when something's amiss.
 Here are some key signs that yours might be a little backed up:

-• Respiratory Issues: Believe it or not, lymph nodes are found in your neck, chest and armpits.
-So lymphatic congestion in those areas could potentially contribute to respiratory problems like chronic cough or sinus issues.
+Respiratory Issues: Believe it or not, lymph nodes are found in the neck, chest, and armpits.
+Lymphatic congestion in those areas could potentially contribute to respiratory problems like chronic cough or sinus issues.

 Suppose you're experiencing a combination of these symptoms with no obvious cause.
-It might be worth investigating whether your lymphatic system needs a little love through massage, exercise, or other therapies.
+Investigating whether your lymphatic system needs a little love through massage, exercise, or other therapies might be worth investigating.

 But as always, check with your doctor, especially if symptoms are severe or persistent.